TransAM® IRF-3 and IRF-7

 TransAM® IRF Transcription Factor ELISA Kits

 TransAM IRF Kits provide everything needed to study activated Interferon Regulatory Factors (IRFs), including a positive control extract.
-The TransAM IRF-3 Kits are available for human and mouse or rat samples.
-The TransAM IRF-7 kit is available for human IRF-7.
+The TransAM IRF-3 and TransAM IRF-7 Kits are available for human samples.
 Click the IRF Info tab below for data and more information; kit manuals can be downloaded under the Documents tab.

 |TransAM® IRF-3 (Human)||1 x 96 rxns||48396||$665||Buy Now|

 |TransAM® IRF-7||1 x 96 rxns||50196||$665||Buy Now|